NCAR/wrf-python/doc/source/basic_usage.rst

 What isn't widely known is that this cache argument can also be supplied by end users wishing to speed up their application.
 This can be useful in situations where numerous calculations are being performed on the same data set.
-For many algorithms, the cost to extract the arrays from the NetCDF file is on par with the time to perform the calculation.
+For many algorithms, the time needed to extract the arrays from the NetCDF file is on par with the time needed to perform the calculation.
 If you are computing numerous diagnostics, extracting the variables up front allows you to only pay this extraction penalty once, rather than inside of each call to :meth:`wrf.getvar`.

 The cache is nothing more than a dictionary where each key is the variable